RosZad/TZ-TRNG/README.md

 ## Release details

-This release contains the ARM TrustZone TRNG software.
+This release contains the Arm TRNG software.

 ### Prerequisites: